 With the arrival of dusk the following morning, the female will travel to the selected males site.
 Often this male will be the biggest, with the most impressive courtship “dance” and holds the most eggs.
 Desirable males can often be chosen by several females.
 In this instance, each female will wait their turn at the entrance of his nest.
 It has been observed that up to 4 females can be seen at one nest site after all of them has chosen the same male.

 Nest sites can hold up to 10,000 eggs, a combination from several females.
 Hopeful males will ensure they have as many eggs in their nests as possible to gain a higher chance of being selected.
 Some males have been known to abandon their small egg clutches and take over lager ones that have been abandoned by other males, staying guard over these eggs until they have hatched which can take up to 4 days.
 In this Chrysiptera species, the larval stage can last between 10-50 days.

 Breeding in captivity is difficult.
 Although they will often spawn easily, eggs and larvae are very small and the fry are extremely difficult to care for.

-The Azure Damsel next to some Staghorn Coral
+The wary Azure Damsel hiding out in Staghorn Coral